Helen Neilson

 Building strong foundations, built to last.
 Addressing the roots, to allow evolution with freedom.
 Working with each child in a natural way to produce happy and healthy individuals who grow up loving music and experiencing joy in the learning process.

-• Names are now being taken on the waiting list for provisional starts in September 2024 and beyond.
-Please enquire if you would like your child to start earlier.
-The first step to joining is to regularly observe a series of lessons in advance of starting.
+• Enquiries are now being taken for Autumn 2024 and beyond.
+The first step to joining is usually to bring your child to observe a series of group lessons in advance of starting.
 This is a wonderful opportunity to see how your child responds to the sound of the cello, and allows them to begin their learning journey in advance of commencing their own lessons.
 This allows parents to explore what is involved in the journey of cello learning, and for us to get to know each other a bit before making a commitment to this path.
-Please email me directly for an observation application form and further information.
+Please complete the "Application to observe" form on the "Joining Us" page of the Our Cello Community website or email Helen for further information.

-• Students here have weekly individual lessons in SW4 with me usually on Tuesdays, Wednesdays, Thursdays after school during term time and do our Suzuki group cello programme which runs 6 Saturday mornings a term.
+• Students here have weekly individual lessons in SW4 with Helen usually on Tuesdays, Wednesdays, Thursdays after school during term time and do our Suzuki group cello programme, "Our Cello Community", which runs 6 Saturday mornings a term.
 The cello and musicianship group programme is at West Hill Primary in Wandsworth Town SW18.
 The commitment required is to BOTH group and individual lessons.

-• Parents are advised to apply to begin the process of observing lessons well in advance of anticipated commencement of studies.
-You and your child will be invited to observe some lessons by invitation - these may be offered by Zoom during the pandemic time for safety reasons.
+• Parents are advised to apply to begin the process of observing lessons with their child well in advance of anticipated commencement of studies.
 You can start this process at any point, by arrangement.

 • Places will usually only be offered to families who have done a series of observations of lessons in advance of commencing studies, other than in exceptional circumstances.